cornelltech/visaware/pisee/INSTALL.md

 1) Grab a blank micro-sd card and install the Raspbian OS on it in the most generic way possible.
 Download the image and follow instructions [here] (https://www.raspberrypi.org/downloads/raspbian/).
-2) On a mac, I used `etcher` to write the OS image to the micro-sd card
+2) On OS X, you can use `etcher` to write the OS image to the micro-sd card
 3) Upgrade and update packages.
 Insert micro-sd card into board and boot it, start a shell and type
     ```